nuwan-d/md_impact_tests/README.md

 # md_impact_tests

-The molecular dynamics (MD) model used in our recent paper is shown below.
-This repository contains the LAMMPS files required to run MD simulations of shock propagation and spallation of polyurethane.
+The molecular dynamics (MD) model used in our recent paper, published in [Computational Materials Science](https://www.sciencedirect.com/science/article/abs/pii/S0927025621002299), is shown below.
+This repository contains the LAMMPS files required to run MD simulations of impact tests of the aluminum/polyurea structure.
 The LAMMPS data file (240 MB) can be downloaded from here.
 The input and parameters files are available above (“spall_in.in” and “polyurethana_60nm.params”)

-The provided MATLAB code, x_t_density.m, can be used to generate position-time plots of density (or any other thermodynamics variables).
-A position-time plot of density when the initial particle velocity (Up) is 2 km/s is shown below.
-In this case, the code will read the LAMMPS output file containing densities (density.out) and generate the plot.
+The provided MATLAB code, projectile_z_v.m, can be used to track the position and velocity of the projectile; a plot when the impact velocity is xxx km/s is shown below.